all new releases

 What printers do you use?

 Are you planning to publish a comic?
 Congratulations!
 All of our printers are overseas and deal with print runs of several thousand or more.
-If this sounds appropriate for your needs, contact Fantagraphics Co-Publisher
+If this sounds appropriate for your needs, contact us

-and he'll be happy to give you a referral.
+and we may be able to give you a referral.

 Are you going to reprint [insert comic here]?